larssb/HealOps/ReadMe.md

 ### Metrics

 Report data is based on metrics.
-Where metris is in the form e.g. ' systemName.SystemComponent.SystemSubComponent '.
+Where metrics is in the form e.g. ' systemName.SystemComponent.SystemSubComponent '.

 #### Metric values